Robust Sensing of Low-Rank Matrices with Non-Orthogonal Sparse Decomposition: Numerical Experiments

 \subsection{Validation of Theorem \ref{ApproxX}}

 In the first experiment we study the influence of the parameters $\abg$ on the reconstruction accuracy.
-Figure~\ref{fig:ParameterTest} shows, first, the average relative error in reconstructing $100$ randomly drawn $\hat{\X} \in K_{20,20}^1 \in \R^{20 \times 300}$ from $m=160$ measurements with $\| \Eta \|_{F} = 0.05 \| \hat{\X} \|_{F}$ and, second, the corresponding (effective) sparsity level measured relative to $n_2 = 300$, i.e., $\frac{s}{n_2} \in [0,1]$.
-In particular, we set $\alpha_2 = \mu$ and compare the performance of Algorithm \ref{alg:AM} for $\alpha_1 = \sqrt{20} \mu = \beta_1 = \sqrt{20} \beta_2$ (as proposed in Lemma \ref{Bound-uv2}) with $\alpha_1 = \mu = \beta_1 = \beta_2$.\\ The behavior is as predicted by Theorem \ref{ApproxX}: decreasing the parameter(s) shrinks the reconstruction error up to a small multiple of the noise level while the sparsity stays under control, cf.\ Lemma \ref{Bound-uv2}.
+Figure~\ref{fig:ParameterTest} shows, first, the average relative error in reconstructing $100$ randomly drawn $\X_\star \in K_{20,20}^1 \subset \R^{20 \times 300}$ from $m=160$ measurements with $\| \Eta \|_{F} = 0.05 \| \X_\star \|_{F}$ and, second, the corresponding (effective) sparsity level measured relative to $n_2 = 300$, i.e., $\frac{s}{n_2} \in [0,1]$, cf.\ beginning of Section \ref{Numerics}.
+In particular, we set $\alpha_2 = \mu$ and compare the performance of Algorithm \ref{alg:AM} for $\alpha_1 = \sqrt{20} \mu = \beta_1 = \sqrt{20} \beta_2$ (as proposed in Lemma \ref{Bound-uv2}) with $\alpha_1 = \mu = \beta_1 = \beta_2$.
+Since we are interested in validating the theory, we only use the randomly perturbed ground-truth here, see Section \ref{Numerics}. \\ The behavior is as predicted by Theorem \ref{ApproxX}: decreasing the parameter(s) shrinks the reconstruction error up to a small multiple of the noise level while the sparsity stays under control, cf.\ Lemma \ref{Bound-uv2}.
 As soon as the noise level is hit (to be precise, a slightly higher value caused by the injectivity constants $\gamma$ and $\delta$ in \eqref{ApproxX}), the assumptions of Lemma \ref{Bound-uv2} fail, the regularity of the solution vanishes, and the approximation guarantee breaks.
 Note that setting all parameters $\alpha_1,\alpha_2,\beta_1,\beta_2$ to the same value performs better than the theoretically motivated choice so we keep this in the remaining simulations.
-Furthermore, let us mention that sparse reconstruction (information theoretic lower bound: $m \ge s_1 s_2 = 400$) and low-rank matrix sensing (information theoretic lower-bound: $m \ge \mathrm{rank}(\hat\X) (n_1 + n_2) = 320$) would not allow reliable reconstruction of $\hat\X$ in this setting.\\ As a byproduct, the experiment suggests the simple parameter choice heuristic of starting with large $\abg$ and shrinking the parameters until there is a drastic change in regularity of the solution.
+Furthermore, let us mention that sparse reconstruction (information theoretic lower bound: $m \ge s_1 s_2 = 400$) and low-rank matrix sensing (information theoretic lower-bound: $m \ge \mathrm{rank}(\X_\star) (n_1 + n_2) = 320$) would not allow reliable reconstruction of $\X_\star$ in this setting.\\ As a byproduct, the experiment suggests the simple parameter choice heuristic of starting with large $\abg$ and shrinking the parameters until there is a drastic change in regularity of the solution.